 Appendix K of the International Residential Code is supplemented with the following:

-Appendix K - Sound transmission - Sea-Tac noise program area (IRC ((AK101.1)) AK101.2).
+Appendix K - Sound transmission - ((Sea-Tac)) Seattle-Tacoma noise program area (IRC ((AK101.1)) AK101.2).
 All buildings or structures constructed or placed in use for human occupancy on sites ((with))in the vicinity of Seattle-Tacoma International Airport that have been included within ((or enclosed by)) the Port of Seattle's Noise Remedy ((Program boundaries)) Boundary shall comply with the provisions in the International Building Code Appendix Z.

-SECTION 65.
-Sections 66 through 120 of this ordinance should constitute a new chapter in K.C.C.
+SECTION 68.
+Sections 69 through 123 of this ordinance should constitute a new chapter in K.C.C.
 Title 16.